One-man band: Live looping

 In the 2000s, as digital looping pedals became widely available, performers have been able to use a mixture of previously recorded music, delay effects, and looping devices in live performances of everything from beatboxing to classical violin.
 Live looping performers create layered looped accompaniment for musical solos that are sung or played later in the song.
 Using this technology, a simultaneous combination of various instruments and vocals, or one instrument played in different ways, can be created over the course of one musical piece which rivals the sounds of studio recording.
 Notable artists who incorporate this technique live include Ed Sheeran, Keller Williams, That 1 Guy, Zach Deputy, and KT Tunstall.
 Rick Walker is another looper and multi-instrumentalist who has organized looping festivals, including a long-running annual one in Santa Cruz, California, and others in various countries.
+Live looping can be sung along prerecorded sounds.

 Developments

 Since the development of Musical Instrument Digital Interface (MIDI) in the 1980s, musicians have also incorporated chest-mounted MIDI drum pads, foot-mounted electronic drum triggers.
 Some "one-man bands" use organ-style pedal keyboards to perform basslines.
 A small number of MIDI enthusiasts use custom-made MIDI controllers connected to different parts of their bodies to trigger music on synthesizers.
 Custom-made MIDI controllers range from wind-operated controllers to small triggers mounted on the arms or feet.
 At a certain point, the use of body MIDI controllers may come to resemble performance art, because the musical sounds are triggered by the performer assuming certain poses or dancing.
 One of the pioneers of this performance art is McRorie Live Electronic, who uses drum sensors on his shoes, tom sensors on his chest, separate rhythm and bass keyboards and vocal lead instruments.

-With the rise in availability and affordability of electronic devices came innovation with the traditional acoustic "one-man band" instruments.
-One example is the Farmer Footdrums company based in the US.
-The company sells acoustic foot-played percussion instruments that allow musicians to play a range of traditional drum kit sounds.
-Musicians are now able to record each instrument individually and then compile a video as if it were all done in real time.